Pakistan - Legal

 1. Understand that Islamic inheritance law limits bequest to 1/3 for non-heirs.

-2. List all assets including property, bank accounts, and valuables.
+2. List all assets including property, bank accounts, investments, and valuables.

 3. Name beneficiaries considering Islamic inheritance rules.

-5. Sign in presence of two Muslim adult male witnesses (or one male and two females).
+5. Sign in presence of two adult Muslim male witnesses (or one male and two females under some interpretations).

-7. Keep the original in a safe place.
+8. Keep the original in a safe place and inform the executor of its location.

 Frequently Asked Questions